Flipkart eyes stake in Star's Hotstar: Mint

 Hotstar has been offering premium content like HBO's "Game of Thrones" and live-streaming of popular Indian Premier League cricket for an annual subscription of 999 rupees (US$13.90).

-Hotstar has denied any such talks with Flipkart, but said was open to partnerships that can help grow the Internet ecosystem in India and beyond, the paper reported https://www.livemint.com/Companies/aahtibpsOIu6Bp3HH6oCxL/Flipkart-Hotstar-stake-to-enter-Amazon-Prime-Video-Netflix.html.
+A Hotstar representative denied any such talks with Flipkart, but said it was open to partnerships that can help grow the Internet ecosystem in India and beyond.

 Flipkart has already tied up with Hotstar to launch a video advertisement platform in July.
 Hotstar is also one of the Internet partners for Flipkart Plus, its customer loyalty programme competing with Amazon Prime.